jowilf/starlette-admin/examples/custom-backend/README.md

-This example shows how you can easily extend BaseModelView to write you custom logic.
+This example shows how you can easily extend BaseModelView with your custom database backend, here [tinydb](https://github.com/msiemens/tinydb).

-It used in memory database represented by a simple python dict object and which will be reset when you restart the server.

 The SearchBuilder is disabled for this example, only full text search is available.